skps2000/XTI_CORP/_posts/2025-02-04-about-x-tech-innovations.markdown

 categories: [ CORP ]
 image: assets/images/demo1.jpg
 ---
-XTI is well formed company in korea.
+XTI is well-formed company in korea.

 <!--
 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.